 Birth: October 1507/08 (determined by the # of ladies in her funeral procession) Parents: Sir John Seymour & Margery/Margaret Wentworth Siblings: Edward, Elizabeth, Thomas & Henry (may be more) Spouse: King Henry VIII Children: King Edward VI Jane Seymour was a descendant of King Edward III's son Lionel of Antwerp, 1st Duke of Clarence.
 Because of this, she and Henry VIII were fifth cousins.
 Jane was likely educated by her mother.
 She was [More]

 The year was 1514 and Thomas Wolsey was Henry VIII's favorite.
 On 15 September Wolsey was appointed Archbishop of York.
 When Henry took the throne in 1509 Wolsey was by his side as his almoner (official distributor of alms).
 From there his favor grew along with his titles.
 Wolsey was instrumental for Henry since he was able to make all the difficcult decisions that Henry couldn't be bothered with.
 The king preferred to 'play' and be merry instead of make the difficult [More]

 Elizabeth Blount came to court as a maid-of-honor to Katherine of Aragon.
 A maid-of-honor was considered a junior attendant under lady-in-waiting to the queen.
 She was more commonly known as Bessie.
 Bessie was the daughter of Sir John Blount and Catherine Pershall.
 Her father, Sir John, was known to be extremely loyal to the royal family.
 Not much is known about Bessie Blount in her early years - other than she was a great beauty.
-It was at court that [More]
+It was at court that the teenager caught [More]